Lawn Doctor of Buffalo Grove-Lake Zurich-Barrington-Palatine fertilizing a thriving lawn

 Every variety of grass falls into one of two categories: cool-season or warm-season turfgrass.
 Lawns in the North include cool-season grasses like Tall and Fine Fescue, Rye, and Kentucky Bluegrass.
 Lawns South of the growing transition zone are considered warm-season grasses such as Centipede, Bermuda, Saint Augustine, and Zoysia.
 The Transition Zone includes a mixture of cool and warm-season grasses that both thrive within this region.

 Because of their different climate conditions, warm and cool-season grasses have different fertilization requirements.
 Additionally, individual grass types also impact the lawn fertilizer schedule.
 As a result, the timing and frequency tips below are only general rules of thumb.
-For the most accurate information concerning your lawn’s specific fertilizer requirements, consult your local Lawn Doctor professional.
+For the most accurate information concerning your lawn’s specific fertilizer schedule, consult your local Lawn Doctor professional.
 They can help refine your grass fertilizer schedule and pest control program.

 How Often Should You Fertilize Your Lawn?